bartongroup/slivka/sphinx-docs/getting_started.rst

     the load put on the python application.

 :``LOG_DIR``:
   Log files directory location.
-  Can be either an absolute path or a path relative to the ``BASE_DIR``.
+Can be either an absolute path or a path relative to the ``SLIVKA_HOME`` directory.

   Default: ``./logs``

 :``SERVICES``:
-  Path to the *services.yml* file containing the list of available services.
+  Path to the directory containing service definition files.
-  Can be either an absolute path or a path relative to the ``BASE_DIR``.
+  Can be either an absolute path or a path relative to the ``SLIVKA_HOME`` directory.
-  More information about the services list in the `services list`_ section.

-  Default: ``./services.yml``
+  Default: ``./services``

 :``UPLOADS_URL_PATH``:
   The URL path where the uploaded files will be available from.
   This setting enables you to set the path so the files can be served by a proxy server e.g. Apache or Nginx.
 Serving media files through the python application is not recommended due to the limited number of simultaneous connections.

   Default: ``/media/uploads``

 :``JOBS_URL_PATH``:
   The URL path where the tasks output files will be available from.
   This setting enables you to set the path so the files can be served by a proxy server e.g. Apache or Nginx.
 Serving media files through the python application is not recommended due to the limited number of simultaneous connections.

+  Default: ``/media/jobs``

 :``ACCEPTED_MEDIA_TYPES``:
   The list of media types that will be accepted by the server.
   Files having media types not specified in this list could not be uploaded to the server.

   Example: